-Yucca is one of the most ubiquitous desert plants, with over forty known varieties, and their visual appeal doesn't end with their lively bundle of bright green spears.
+Curve leaf yucca, Yucca gloriosa var. tristis, is one of the most ubiquitous desert plants, with over 40 known varieties, and their visual appeal doesn't end with their lively bundle of bright green spears.
 As a member of the agave family, their leaves will curl under as the plants grow, and they'll also bloom fragrant flowers.
 When it comes to caring for a yucca plant little is required, but drainage is essential.

 Most frequently referred to as 'paddle plant,' this succulent goes by a number of whimsical names, including 'red pancake,' 'flapjack,' and 'desert cabbage.'
+It's scientific name is Kalanchoe thyrsiflora.
 The 'red' in 'red pancake' refers to the color around the edges of each leaf, which spreads and intensifies under full sun exposure.
 These low-water desert plants are also low-maintenance, requiring minimal care in order to thrive.
 Thanks to their color-changing capabilities, paddle plants have the potential to add dramatic splashes of red to any desert landscape design.

-The delicate blades of Mexican feather grass are great for creating a magical beach-like atmosphere.
+The delicate blades of Mexican feather grass, or Stipa tenuissima, are ideal for creating a magical beach-like atmosphere.
 This desert plant is one of the secret weapons of landscape design.
-Since it's a grass, plant with caution, as it will readily grow and spread.
-Plus, Mexican feather grass is actually considered an 'ornamental' grass.
+Considered an ornamental grass, Mexican feather grass is wispy, fine-textured, and has a beautiful lime green color.
+Because it's so stunning, you may be tempted to plant loads of the stuff.
+But use caution, as the plant will readily grow and spread.
 The plant has a much more complex root structure than regular lawn grass, which means that it's not so easy to get rid of.

-Affectionately known as a 'flaming katy,' this cousin of the paddle plant exists in numerous colors and provides bright, puffy, long-lasting flowers when in bloom.
+Affectionately known as a 'flaming katy,' Kalanchoe blossfeldiana, a cousin of the paddle plant, exists in numerous colors and provides bright, puffy, long-lasting flowers when in bloom.
 This is a great desert plant for adding pops of color to your desert landscape.
 When not in bloom, flaming katys have flat, curved green leaves similar to (but larger than) a paddle plant's.
 When they do bloom, their densely packed flowers open with a giant splash of color.